Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Simulation testing

+The results of these tests are shown in Fig.~\ref{fig:4D_exps}.
+Decreasing the maximal overshoot probability parameter $\ell$ generally decreases the mean velocity change $\overline{\Delta v}$ and mean rotation rate change $\overline{\Delta\omega}$, as well as the stable-state standard deviations $\sigma_{tp}$ and $\sigma_{t\psi}$.
+This comes at the cost of an increase in the convergence time $t_{cp}$ and $t_{c\psi}$

-However, if the measurements are obtained with a rate $f$ that is too low, the agents do not achieve convergence at all, which is evident particularly in cases with six agents.
+It is also worth noting that if the measurements are obtained with a rate $f$ that is too low, the agents do not achieve convergence at all, which is evident particularly in cases with six agents.
 They instead oscillate randomly, much like the behavior of a swarm.
-This effect is seen in the plots as very high stable-state errors and low convergence time at the low rate $f$.
-The convergence time is low for these cases, as the system converges to a chaotic state that does not improve over time.
+This effect is seen in the plots as a very high stable-state errors and low convergence time at the low rate $f$.
+The convergence time is evaluated as low for these cases because the system rapidly reached a chaotic state whose high error and oscillations do not improve over time.
 The agents in this state move in large linear steps, making them deviate too far from the region where the local linearization of the gradient according to eq. (\ref{eq:gradient_descent}) is a reasonable approximation.
-The results also indicate that increasing the number of agents in the formation increases this effect, as seen in plots with more agents where the non-convergent behavior occurs with a higher $f$.
-If the number of agents remains unchanged, the same seems to be the case with \red{more} edges in the observation graph $\mathcal{G}$.
-A simple explanation is that with more agents, the error function $\vect{e}_F$ becomes increasingly non-linear \wrt{} to the local motion of an agent. \red{Additionally, although more edges in the observation graph lead to a more rigid formation in the theoretical noise-less case, with noise, more edges can lead to a more noisy formation control, which may be counter-intuitive.
-Because the agents do not share their measurements, each agent is also negatively influenced by noisy measurements of the other agents' poses.
-Similarly to a sum of Gaussian random variables, the resulting output has a larger uncertainty than each of the contributing measurements.}

-This also explains how the stable-state $\sigma_{tp}$ and $\sigma_{t\psi}$ seem to increase with an increasing number of agents or observations, even if $f$ is sufficiently high to avoid the aforementioned non-convergent behavior.
-Notably, Figures \ref{fig:4D_N6F} and \ref{fig:4D_N6P} show that convergence can be achieved at lower rates if the parameter $\ell$ is set to low values, illustrating an additional advantage of our technique for slower relative localization systems.
+Notably, the results from tests with six agents seen in Figures \ref{fig:4D_N6F} and \ref{fig:4D_N6P} show that convergence can be achieved at lower rates if the parameter $\ell$ is set to low values.
+This illustrates an additional advantage of our technique - beyond merely reducing oscillations, it enables convergent behavior for slower relative localization systems.